Why Tahoe Blue Crew | Blue & Bluer | Get Started | Together We Keep Tahoe Blue | Adopted Areas | Meet the Crew | Contact

 Having the satisfaction of a clean area when you are done with the cleanup is a perk in itself.
 However, we will announce you on social media when you join the program and when we hear from you about your cleanup.
 Remember to take pictures of you and/or your group in action.
 We would love to see your cleanups!
 Use the hashtags #tahoebluecrew and #keeptahoeblue on social media.

 How do I become a Tahoe Blue Crew Leader?

 Becoming a Tahoe Blue Crew Leader is easy; start by contacting the League to Save Lake Tahoe’s community engagement team and we’ll get you enrolled in the next available Tahoe Blue Crew Leader Training.
-You can view scheduled training events here.
-You can register online, email us at email@example.com, or call us at 530.541.5388.
+You can view and register for scheduled training events here.
+For questions or more info,contact us at at firstname.lastname@example.org, or call us at 530.541.5388.